Book History, Family Crest & Coats of Arms

 Spelling variations are extremely common among Scottish names dating from this era because the arts of spelling and translation were not yet standardized.
 Spelling was done by sound, and translation from Gaelic to English was generally quite careless.
 In different records, Book has been spelled Boag, Boig, Book, Boack, Boge, Bogue, Boak, Bouk, Bouck, Bogues, Bogg, Boggs and many more.

 More information is included under the topic Early Book Notables in all our PDF Extended History products and printed products wherever possible.

 Those who made the voyage were greeted with ample opportunity to acquire land and a political climate far away from the oppressive monarchy of the old country.
 They settled along the east coast of what would become Canada and the United States.
 In the American War of Independence, those who remained loyal to England traveled north to Canada as United Empire Loyalists.
 In this century, many Scots living in North America have begun to recover their rich heritage through festivals, highland games, and Clan societies.
 An examination of passenger and immigration lists has shown early immigrants bearing the name Book:

-Book Settlers in the United States in the 18th Century
+Book Settlers in United States in the 18th Century

-Book Settlers in the United States in the 19th Century
+Book Settlers in United States in the 19th Century

-Book Settlers in the United States in the 20th Century
+Book Settlers in United States in the 20th Century